AterhiM/LLM-Learning-Summaries/README.md

 # LLM-Learning-Summaries
-My journey for learning about LLMs: Summaries and guides on Large Language Models (LLMs) and their applications.
+Intuitive insights to Learn about LLMs: Summaries and guides on Large Language Models (LLMs) and their applications.

 ## Introduction